mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 For at least 5 months I have followed  progress in twitter about @alexellisuk (Alex Ellis) who is a Docker Captain.
 He has done pretty cool things around containers and crazy Raspberry docker clusters in the past.

-He started OpenFaas around one year ago when he wanted to understand if he could run Lambda functions on Docker Swarm.
+He started OpenFaaS around one year ago when he wanted to understand if he could run Lambda functions on Docker Swarm.

-I had visited his Github repo a few times but never had the chance to play with OpenFaas.
+I had visited his Github repo a few times but never had the chance to play with OpenFaaS.

-Openfaas provides support for Docker Swarm and Kubernetes (recently added faas-netes).
+OpenFaaS provides support for Docker Swarm and Kubernetes (recently added faas-netes).
 As lately I have been playing with K8 and is fresh in my mind I thought there were no excuses to have a bit of fun.

-# Openfaas features
+# OpenFaaS features

 Functions as a service is one of the trending topics together with "serverless" architectures.
 Evolution from monolith to microservice was the first step of a drastic change.
 Now we need to start speaking about Functions as minimum deployable units that perform a single action.

-Openfaas provides :
+OpenFaaS provides :

 + Easy install (1minute!)
 + Multiple language support